History of Merseyrail: Loop line (Wirral line)

-The Link Line (Northern Line)
+Link line (Northern line)

-The original Mersey Railway tunnel from James Street to Central station, in red, still exists.
-The Link line is shown in blue with the Loop line in green.
+The original Mersey Railway tunnel, from James Street to Central station (in red), still exists.
+The Link line is in blue, and the Loop line in green.

-The Link Tunnel was designed to connect the north and south urban lines of Liverpool, creating a continuous north-south Northern Line.
-This line also formed the western section of a proposed double-track electrified suburban orbital line, the 'Outer Rail Loop', though budget cuts prevented eastern section construction.
+The Link Tunnel was designed to connect Liverpool's north and south urban lines, creating a north-south Northern line.
+This line was the western section of a proposed double-track electrified suburban orbital line, the Outer Rail Loop, although budget cuts prevented eastern-section construction.

-The Link Tunnel is a double-track tunnel connecting two lines: one running south from the city centre to Hunts Cross, and another running north to Southport, with branches to Ormskirk and Kirkby.
-This line provides direct access from Liverpool's north and south to the city centre's shopping and business districts via two underground stations, Liverpool Central and Moorfields, both of which interchange with the Wirral Line's Loop Line.
+The Link Tunnel is a double-track tunnel connecting two lines: one running south from the city centre to Hunts Cross and another running north to Southport, with branches to Ormskirk and Kirkby.
+This line provides direct access from north and south Liverpool to the city centre's shopping and business districts via two underground stations, Liverpool Central and Moorfields, which connect to the Wirral line's Loop line.

 Liverpool Central's Northern Line underground station was originally the Mersey Railway terminus at Central Low Level.
 A section of the original 1880s tunnel between James Street and Central stations was repurposed for the Link Tunnel.
-The remaining section, between Paradise Street Junction and Derby Square Junction, is used as a rolling stock interchange between the Northern and Wirral Lines and as a reversing siding for Wirral Line trains terminating at James Street when the Loop Tunnel is inactive.
+The remaining section, between Paradise Street Junction and Derby Square Junction, is a rolling-stock interchange between the Northern and Wirral lines and a reversing siding for Wirral line trains terminating at James Street when the Loop Tunnel is inactive.
 This interchange tunnel section is not used for passenger traffic.

-A new track layout south of Liverpool Central eased connections between the former Mersey and Cheshire Lines railways.
-This allowed extending the Northern Line to Garston and later Hunts Cross.
-To achieve this, a tunnel was excavated, connecting the previously separate high and low-level tracks.
-Additionally, a new single-track tunnel was built for reversing trains towards Garston since the existing tunnel couldn't fit three tracks.
-Furthermore, engineers also built short tunnels to prepare for a potential future project (Edge Hill Spur) that would create a new connection without disrupting current services.
-This future junction would function similarly to the existing burrowing junction at Hamilton Square, allowing for increased capacity.
+A new track layout south of Liverpool Central eased connections between the former Mersey and Cheshire Lines railways, allowing the extension of the Northern line to Garston and (later) Hunts Cross.
+A tunnel was dug, connecting the high- and low-level tracks.
+Engineers also built short tunnels to prepare for a potential future project (the Edge Hill Spur) that would create a new connection without disrupting current service.
+The future junction would function similarly to the Hamilton Square burrowing junction and increase capacity.